 Temporary Living Expenses

 You should review your homeowner’s or renter’s insurance policy coverage for temporary living expenses.
-Be sure that you understand how much your insurance policy will pay for temporary living expense if you have to move out of a damaged home while it is repaired.
+Be sure that you understand how much your insurance policy will pay for the temporary living expense if you have to move out of a damaged home while it is repaired.
 You also need to know how long your policy will pay for your lodging after the storm ends and repairs begin.

-Your renter’s insurance policy may also cover temporary living expense if you have to leave your home after it is damaged by a hurricane.
+Your renter’s insurance policy may also cover the temporary living expense if you have to leave your home after it is damaged by a hurricane.
 It’s a great added benefit that you may want to consider.

 Your Personal Belongings